-Quad I/O Word Fast Read with 8/16/32/64-Byte Wrap Around in Standard SPI Mode accessed can be limited to either an 8, 16, 32 or 64-byte section of a 256-byte page.
-The output data starts at the initial address specified in the instruction, once it reaches the ending boundary of the 8/16/32/64-byte section, the output will wrap around to the beginning boundary automatically until $\overline{CS}$ is pulled high to terminate the instruction.
+Quad I/O Word Fast Read with 8/16/32/64-Byte Wrap Around in Standard SPI Mode

+The Quad I/O Fast Read instruction can also be used to access a specific portion within a page by issuing a Set Burst with Wrap (77h) instruction prior to E7h.
+The Set Burst with Wrap (77h) instruction can either enable or disable the Wrap Around feature for the following E7h instructions.
+When Wrap Around is enabled, the data being accessed can be limited to either an 8, 16, 32 or 64-byte section of a 256-byte page.
+The output data starts at the initial address specified in the instruction, once it reaches the ending boundary of the 8/16/32/64-byte section, the output will wrap around to the beginning boundary automatically until \overline{CS} is pulled high to terminate the instruction.